Cosmo-Tech/cosmotech-api-csharp-client/docs/TwingraphApi.md

 <a name="createentities"></a>
 # **CreateEntities**
-> string CreateEntities (string organizationId, string graphId, string modelType, List<GraphProperties> graphProperties)
+> string CreateEntities (string organizationId, string graphId, string type, List<GraphProperties> graphProperties)

 Create new entities in a graph instance